 Irritable Bowel Syndrome

-Irritable bowel syndrome, or IBS, is sometimes known as a spastic colon or irritable colon.
+Irritable bowel syndrome, or IBS, is sometimes known as a spastic colon or irritable colon and is usually diagnosed through colonoscopy procedure.
 Symptoms include alternating bouts of constipation and diarrhea, cramping, abdominal pain, and bloating.
 The cause of the condition is unknown.
 However, if it is left untreated, it can cause permanent intestinal damage in some cases.

 There is no cure for IBS, but you can manage the symptoms through strict lifestyle management.
 That means eating smaller meals that include nutrient-dense foods, cutting out caffeine and fried foods, taking probiotics to encourage good gut health, and minimizing stress.
 Adhering to a healthy diet can help to improve digestive activity and reduce the symptoms of IBS, including the abdominal pain it can cause.